CGA General Rules

 - Clubs must inform CGA of all athletes who had resigned from the Club and had received clearance to join another club.
 If it is known to which club they are transferring, this information must be submitted to CGA e.g. Lic.
 4567 Ann Jones to join ABC Club This is to update the club details in the CGA office for licensing purposes.
 Should a club fail to grant a clearance and do not notify CGA office of any reason why clearance was withheld, automatic clearance will be granted to the athlete after three months of the date of resignation.

 - An athlete can only compete for his new club and in the colours of his new club once he has received his Clearance Letter from his previous club.
 An athlete can only score points for a club in a team competition once his clearance is in the CGA office.
 No athlete is allowed to belong to more than one club.
 No athlete can score in any league for more than one club in one season.

-Central Gauteng Athletics will be hosting the CGA Global Virtual Shot Put and Discus competition...
+Central Gauteng Athletics hosted the CGA Global Virtual Shot-Put and Discus competition in...

 Fax: 011 873 2786

 Delville North Road